menu icon

 • Once the cakes and jam have cooled completely, place one of the cakes on the serving plate.

-• Place the other cake on top of the frosting and jam, and spread frosting and jam on the top layer.
+• Place the other cake on top of the jam, and then spread frosting on top of the cake.
+Slice and enjoy!

 Notes